arces-wot/sepatools/README.md

 # SPARQL Event Processing Architecture (SEPA)
-SEPA is a publish-subscribe architecture designed to support information level interoperability in smart space applications in the Internet of Things (IoT).
+SEPA is a publish-subscribe architecture designed to support information level interoperability in smart space applications for the Internet of Things (IoT).
 The architecture is built on top of a generic SPARQL endpoint where publishers and subscribers use standard SPARQL Updates and Queries.
-Notifications about events (i.e., changes in the RDF knowledge base) are expressed in terms of added and removed SPARQL binding results since the previous notification, limiting the network overhead and facilitating notification processing at subscriber side.
+Notifications about events (i.e., **changes in the RDF knowledge base**) are expressed in terms of added and removed SPARQL binding results since the previous notification, limiting the network overhead and facilitating notification processing at subscriber side.

 >The main drawback of Semantic Web technologies concerns the low level of performance that makes it difficult to achieve responsiveness and scalability required in many IoT applications…Semantic Web technologies have been designed to process data sets consisting of big amounts of Resource Description Framework (RDF) triples that evolve constantly but at a much slower rate compared to the rate of elementary events occurring in the physical environment.